Canada's Alberta to end monthly oil production curbs in December

 Premier Jason Kenney's United Conservative Party government has since then steadily eased curtailments as inventories drained.

-The province's oil output dropped by as much as 880,000 barrels a day, or 22%, at the peak of the production cuts in response to an unprecedented drop in global fuel consumption, Savage had said last week.
+The province's oil output dropped by as much as 880,000 barrels a day, or 22%, at the peak of the production cuts in response to lower global fuel consumption, Savage had said last week.

 ((Shradha.Singh@thomsonreuters.com; within U.S. +1 646 223 8780 Ext: 2804, outside U.S. +91 80 6182 2630;))